yt-tkhs/heroku-buildpack-flutter-light/README.md

 You can do this using the web interface (in the "Settings" tab) or with the [`heroku buildpacks:set`](https://devcenter.heroku.com/articles/buildpacks#setting-a-buildpack-on-an-application) command.

 After deploying you should see your Flutter Web application.
 You can optionally customize the way the application is built and deployed using [Heroku Buildpack Flutter Light's options](#options) and [heroku-buidlpack-static's configuration](https://github.com/heroku/heroku-buildpack-static#configuration).
+We strongly recommend pinning a specific Flutter version with the `FLUTTER_VERSION` config variable.

 ### With a different server-side technology (advanced)